Spot Price

 Gold Commodity Contracts

-Is the Spot Price of Gold Per Ounce Constantly Changing?
+Is the Spot Value of Gold Per Ounce Constantly Changing?

 Why Can’t I Buy Gold at the Spot Price?